socialdatalab-cosmos/cosmos-lessons/_episodes/03-data_collection.md

 After setting up COSMOS on your machine, you can start the software as it is instructed.

 Once COSMOS is launched in your browser, click the plus button on the top left corner.
 There are options `Import Data`, `Import RSS Feed` and `Start Twitter Collection`.
 You can generate a Twitter collection by filtering or sampling:

 **Filter:**
+COSMOS provides filtering feature to narrow a collection while streaming data from Twitter.
 1. Click `Start Twitter Collection`.
 2. Choose the collecting type as `Filter`.
 3. Give an appropriate name for the collection on the `Twitter Collector` pop-up window.